 On the surface, earthquake insurance could make sense: If a quake knocks down your house and destroys your belongings, you want insurance, right?
-But when you start looking at the exclusions and limits on coverage, earthquake insurance might not seem like so sensible.
+But when you start looking at the exclusions and limits on coverage, earthquake insurance might not seem like a surefire win.

 - Personal property.